 Editor diagnostics keep a copy of the original document and apply each change to both the current document and the original document, so that the editor knows if the elements have been changed between when the document loads and when the editor applies the change.

-There are two types of Optimize containers:
+Two types of Optimize containers

 If elements on the web page have changed since initial loading, Optimize displays the following diagnostic alerts in several areas of the visual editor:

 An alert icon appears in the app bar: